SiriDB/siridb-server/help/help_count_users.md

 	# Get number of users
 	count users

-	# Get number of user not equal to 'iris'
+	# Get number of users not equal to 'iris'
-	count users where user != 'iris'
+	count users where name != 'iris'

 Example output:

-	{"count": 6}
+	{"users": 6}